Change Point Detection for High-dimensional Linear Models: A General Tail-adaptive Approach: Methodology

+By construction, $\tilde{T}_{\alpha}$ can capture the tail structure of the underlying regression errors by choosing a special $\alpha$ and $\tilde{\btau}$.
+Specifically, for $\alpha=1$, it equals to the least square loss-based method.
+In this case, since $\tilde{T}_{\alpha}$ only uses the moment information of the errors, it is powerful for detecting a change point with light-tailed errors such as Gaussian or sub-Gaussian distributions.
+For $\alpha=0$, $\tilde{T}_{\alpha}$ reduces to the composite quantile loss-based method, which only uses the information of ranks or quantiles.
+In this case, $\tilde{T}_{\alpha}$ is more robust to data with heavy tails such as Cauchy distributions.
+As a special case of $\alpha=0$, if we further choose $\tilde{\tau}=0.5$ and $K=1$, our testing statistic reduces to the median regression-based method.
+Moreover, if we choose a proper non-trivial weight $\alpha$, $\tilde{T}_{\alpha}$ enjoys satisfactory power performance for data with a moderate magnitude of tails such as the Student's $t_v$ or Laplace distributions.
+Hence, our proposed individual testing statistics can adequately capture the tail structures of the data.

 Another distinguishing feature for using $\tilde{T}_{\alpha}$ is that, we can establish a general and flexible framework for aggregating the score based CUSUM for high-dimensional sparse linear models.
 Instead of taking the $\ell_\infty$-norm as most papers adopted for making statistical inference of high-dimensional linear models \citep[e.g.,][]{xia2018two-sample}, we choose to aggregate them via using the $\ell_2$-norm of the first $s_0$ largest order statistics.
 Under this framework, the $\ell_\infty$-norm is a special case by taking $s_0=1$.
-Moreover, as shown by our extensive numerical studies, choosing $s_0>1$ is more powerful for detecting sparse alternatives, and can significantly improve the detection powers as well as the estimation accuracy for change points, compared to using $s_0=1$.